 Everyone is welcome – there are no auditions.
 All the songs are taught by ear – but written music as well as recordings of the parts are available for home study.
 Lift shares can be arranged.
 We sing songs in 2, 3 and 4 part harmony from the UK and other countries, many of which reflect the seasons we are singing in.

 We also enjoy a number of outings each term, including singing in the pub, occasional optional concerts and a tour of Slovenia (my home town Sedbergh is twinned with a town in Slovenia, and we often join their choirs and learn their songs.)

-Continuing through the summer term, 7.30pm-9.30pm, Lakeland Voices are in the Castle Street Centre in Kendal on Tuesdays, and the Bentham community choir in the Looking Well Studios in Bentham (7.30pm every Wednesday until July 10.)
+Continuing through the spring and summer terms, 7.30pm-9.30pm, Lakeland Voices are in the Castle Street Centre in Kendal on Tuesdays, and the Bentham community choir in the Bentham Quaker Meeting house in Low Bentham (7.30pm every Wednesday.)

 We will have singing walks through the Lake District on Tuesday evenings with Lakeland Voices in June and July.

-There is a termly subscription of £54 (10-14 week term) and this allows you to sing in any of the other choirs as you wish.
+There is a termly subscription of £64 (10 week term) and this allows you to sing in any of the other choirs as you wish.
 There are also some big discounts on weekend singing events for those who join for the term, and some extra free singing events too.
-At the beginning of term, you can come to our first session for free to see if you want to join us.
 Sometimes we do concerts but these are optional – you are welcome to come just to enjoy the singing.

 Our choirs often meet up to sing together as they do at the Badger Bar in Rydal in the middle of July and December, on our Settle Carlisle railway carolling day in December, at the October Apple Day at Acorn Bank, near Penrith, and in the Strickland Arms near Kendal in mid December.
 We welcome all visiting community choirs and can arrange accommodation and singing workshops and short walks for you should you wish to visit this beautiful area.